quicknir/quicknir.github.io/_posts/2017-09-10-unforgettable-factory.md

 It has to be done manually for each derived class and it's easy to forget.
 We're going to look at how to automate this process, removing boilerplate and eliminating the possibility of mistakes.

+## Goal

+Wouldn't it be magical, if instead of worrying about macros, or some global dictionary, we instead could just push everything into a library?
+Users could just write code similar to this:

+{% highlight cpp linenos %}
+struct Animal : Factory<Animal, int> {
+  virtual void makeNoise() = 0;
+  ...
+};

+class Dog : public Animal::Registrar<Dog> {
+public:
+  Dog(int x);
+  void makeNoise() override;
+  ...
+};

+auto x = Animal::make("Dog", 3);
+x->makeNoise();
+{% endhighlight %}

+No macros, no magic, no problems.
+The end user is just solving their problem.
+Does this seem to good to be true?
+Well, it's not.

 ## Solution Sketch